tidal3527/stable-research/docs/01-stablecoins-101/01-what-are-stablecoins/index.md

 ## The Future of Stablecoins

-Ongoing advancements in regulation, institutional adoption, and collateralization strategies will shape the stablecoin market.
-As financial infrastructure integrates digital assets, stablecoins are poised to become a foundational component of global finance.
+Ongoing advancements in liquidity, collateralization, regulation and institutional adoption will shape the stablecoin market.
+As traditional financial infrastructure integrates digital assets, stablecoins are poised to become a key component of global finance.

-## Conclusion

-Stablecoins provide stability in digital finance, bridging traditional and decentralized ecosystems.
-As their adoption expands, their role in payments, lending, and financial infrastructure will continue to grow.